wedeling/FabUQCampaign/README.md

 # FabUQCampaign
-This tutorial runs Advection Diffusion Equation (ADE) samples from a (local) [EasyVVUQ](https://github.com/UCL-CCS/EasyVVUQ) campaign using [FabSim3](https://github.com/djgroen/FabSim3).
+This tutorial execute Advection Diffusion Equation (ADE) samples from a [EasyVVUQ](https://github.com/UCL-CCS/EasyVVUQ) campaign using [FabSim3](https://github.com/djgroen/FabSim3).
 Jobs can be executed locally or be sent to an HPC resource:

 ![](FabUQMap.png)